fstubner/npm-run-mcp-server/README.md

 - Command: `npx`
 - Arguments: `-y npm-run-mcp-server`
 - Save and start the server from the tools list

+**Note**: This configuration automatically works across all your projects.
+The server will target the current project's `package.json` wherever Cursor is opened.

 ### Install from source (for testing in another project)